The Bahraini Dinar rates below were last updated 3 minutes ago

 We have exclusive deals with many of the currency brokers listed above which means they offer us better rates than any other website (even their own), so book your currency through us to save even more money.
 We are so confident that you won't be able to buy Bahraini Dinars online at a better rate that we challenge you to let us know if you find a better deal!

-Over the past week the Bahraini Dinar has increased by 1.80% from last Wednesday's rate of 0.4505 to today's rate of 0.4586 which means £750 will buy you BD6.07 more now than it would have a week ago.
-During this period the best rate we recorded is right now at 0.4586 and the worst rate was 0.4443 on Monday.
+Over the past week the Bahraini Dinar has dropped by 1.80% from last Sunday's rate of 0.4829 to today's rate of 0.4742 which means £750 will buy you BD6.52 less now than it would have a week ago.
+During this period the best rate we recorded was 0.4829 on Sunday and the worst rate is 0.4742 recorded today.